jpbullalayao/simple-home-page/README.md

 $ cd <appName>
 ```

-## Okay, now what?

-You now have an application created on your local machine that contains a templated home page with placeholder values.
+Following this, you now have an application created on your local machine that contains a templated home page with placeholder values.
 Open the application in your favorite IDE and search the code for `TODO` references, so that you can begin replacing certain placeholders with values that make sense for your project.

 If you like, extend the existing HTML and CSS if you want a more feature-rich home page.
 This home page also serves as a starting point if you want to build your website with Next.js!